 The Academy Trust consists of four levels of organisation structure: Members, Trustees / Directors, Academy Council Members, the Principal and Senior Leadership Team.
-The Trust have also formed a separate Finance, Risk and Audit Committee this year which have delegated responsibilities as identified in their Terms of Reference.
+The Trust have continue to have a separate Finance, Risk and Audit Committee whom have delegated responsibilities as identified in their Terms of Reference.
+The finance team continue to work closely with this committee who question accountability monthly.